 I started with a leftover piece of thinly padded non-adhesive shelf liner (that’s supposed to be cut-to-size and placed in your cabinets and drawers).

-I always have some of this stuff on hand, but I’ve never used it as shelf liner.
-Instead, I use it to keep small throw rugs in place throughout the house.
+Actually, I always have some of this stuff on hand, but rarely use it as shelf liner.
+I mostly use it to keep small throw rugs in place on our hardwood flooring throughout the house.
 It gives them a bit of a “grip” without being “tacky”.
-I’ve also used it as a jar opener with grip!
+I also use it as a DIY jar opener… with grip!

 Once he got past those top 2 shelf-lined steps, he just kept on going.
-Once he started going through the motion of walking down the steps, he just continued without pausing.
+Yep, once he started going through the motion of walking down the first 2 steps, he continued without pausing.

 Wa-lah!
 I’d found it.

 We attribute the success of this DIY stair runner to its color and texture.

 Something as simple as shelf liner on the stairs ultimately gives Tenor the confidence to trot down the stairs without thinking twice anymore.
 Personally, I think it’s just the slick surface that he didn’t trust himself on anymore.
 He must have slipped once that we didn’t know about or had some other scary experience that caused his behavior to change overnight.

 To continue this home experiment for a longer time (and before we invested in a more expensive “official” stair runner) I ended up buying 2 new 10-foot pieces of the chocolate brown colored shelf liner for $20 total.
 They almost perfectly reach from top to bottom of our stairs (including the risers) — just as a real stair runner would.